-She has interviewed a number of celebrity moms, including Tamera Mowry, Kristin Cavallari, and La La Anthony and also partnered with brands such as 23andMe, AARP, ALDI, Brahmin, Chicco, Goodwill, Orgain, Hungryroot, OtterBox, Suja Juice and Therapedic as a social media influencer.
-She has also leveraged her verified digital presence and mom network to bring awareness to the Phenomenal Woman Action Campaign, #YearoftheMother, and Black Maternal Health Week.
-Christine has also supported Senator Kamala Harris, the Department of Labor and the U.S. Chamber of Commerce on maternal and child care related issues.
+Including Tamera Mowry, Kristin Cavallari, and La La Anthony.
+She also partnered with brands such as 23andMe, AARP, ALDI, Brahmin, Chicco, Goodwill, Orgain, Hungryroot, OtterBox, Suja Juice, and Therapedic as a social media influencer.
+She has also leveraged her verified digital presence and mom network.

-The creator of Mompreneur and Me®, Christine has introduced the first national free mommy and me professional development networking event that has garnered the attention of Adweek and Entrepreneur as well as global brands like McDonald’s and University of Phoenix.
+The creator of Mompreneur and Me®, Christine has introduced the first national free mommy and me professional development networking event.
+This event has garnered the attention of Adweek and Entrepreneur as well as global brands like McDonald’s and the University of Phoenix.

 (Views expressed are her own and do not reflect any entity with which she is affiliated.)